The Short Answer

 The best state for travel nurses depends on your priorities.
 Consider total compensation, cost of living, tax benefits, and quality of life when making your decision.

-Use our state-specific pay guides to compare detailed information for each state, including pay rates, GSA rates, tax information, and cost of living data.
+Use our state-specific pay guides to compare detailed information for each state, including pay rates, GSA rates, tax information, cost of living data, and average rent.

 Related Resources: